 ‘How many are there?
 Must be at least a dozen…’

-Granny must have touched the locking mechanism, because the door opens with a hiss.
-Granny tries to pass through, but Iorghu stops her.
+Granny touches the smooth surface, amazed to find it isn’t cold: She must have touched the locking mechanism, because the door opens with a hiss.
+She tries to pass through, but Iorghu stops her with a hand on her shoulder.

 ‘Let me and Claudiu go first, we don’t know what to expect.’